ytcs/cdms-ml/README.md

 # cdms-ml

 The repo contains standardized tasks which build towards developing a fully functional reconstruction pipeline for SuperCDMS detectors.
+Think of this as CIFAR or MNIST for CDMS.

 The reconstruction pipeline consists of two main building blocks: